-The HSCRC will pay close attention to the overall case mix index and the severity levels within DRGs at the Hospital.
+The HSCRC will pay close attention to the overall case mix index and the severity levels within Diagnosis Related Groups ("DRGs") at each Hospital.
 If requested, the Hospital will demonstrate to the HSCRC that any reductions in its case mix index or its severity levels are not the result of deliberate efforts by the Hospital to deny, for inappropriate financial reasons, any services to particular patients, or treatments for particular conditions that fall within the scope of the medical capabilities of the Hospital and its attending medical staff.
-The HSCRC plans to review data from multiple sources, including CRISP, in its evaluation of case mix and severity changes at the Hospital and, more generally, in the hospital industry.
+The HSCRC plans to review data from multiple sources, including The Chesapeake Regional Information System ("CRISP"), in its evaluation of case mix and severity changes at the Hospital and, more generally, in the hospital industry.